NervanaSystems/ngraph/doc/sphinx/source/glossary.rst

       In the context of a function graph, a "parameter" refers to what "stands in" for an argument in an ``op`` definition.

+   quantization

+      Quantization is one form of low-precision computing, a technique used to reduce the time and energy needed to perform a computation by reducing the size of the data transfers and the number of steps needed to perform the computation.

    result

       In the context of a function graph, the term "result" refers to